 3.14 Cabinet on 22 July 2004 awarded a local discount to Wirral Women's and Children's Aid.
-The discount has been confirmed annually to date at 50% for the refuge and 75% for both flats, leaving no Council Tax to pay, on the basis of the valuable work undertaken at the premises.
-The circumstances have remained unaltered and the cost of the award is currently £3,632.
-A decision is required as to whether this discount continues for 2017/18.
+The discount leaving no Council Tax to pay, on the basis of the valuable work undertaken at the premises.
+The circumstances have remained unaltered and the cost of the award is currently £4,045.
+A decision is required as to whether this discount continues for 2019/20.